ignasiven/Data-Collection-Algorithm/README.md

 # N dimension Hausdorff of 2 dimension sets

-This section will give special attention to the multi-dimensional Hausdorff distances computed after the euclidean distance of two variables is calculated.
+This section shows in tables the multi-dimensional Hausdorff distances after 301 iterations computed after the euclidean distance of two variables is calculated.
 This numerical study considers two combinations: the complex power distance and the active power with the voltage magnitude distance.

 The N dimension Hausdorff distance algorithm is applied to all the functions listed above in five test systems of the IEEE library: 3-bus, 5-bus, 14-bus, 30-bus, and 57-bus.

+The solver chosen for this task is the Ipopt, an interior point optimizer.
+It is an open-source software for large-scale non-linear optimization.
+This optimizer works swiftly with the data of this report.
+However, there are some functions which are not capable of optimizing.
+Hence the results stated as "DNF" mean that the function could not be solved with the used software.
+It might be solvable with a more powerful and more expensive optimizer, but they will not qualify for the post-analysis in this report.

+Furthermore, the "DNF" status encloses a wide range of different errors.
+From maximum iterations exceeded to an error in the step computation, to steps size becomes too small.
+The reasons they cannot be solved will not be considered, and they will just be labelled as "DNF".

 ## Complex power values